WELCOME TO Year 6

 You can see our Autumn and Spring Literature Spine here....

 It is vitally important that your child reads at home as well as at school.

 The expectations are that your child reads AT LEAST 4 times a week at home.
-Reading books can be handed in on any day to be changed, but they MUST be handed in on a MONDAY, along with their reading records.
-These books need to have been signed by an adult each time your child has read.
+Reading books can be handed in on any day to be changed, but they MUST be handed in on a MONDAY, along with their reading records, signed by a parent.